Future global existence and stability of de Sitter-like solutions to the Einstein-Yang-Mills equations in spacetime

 \section{Abstract}

 We establish the global existence and stability to the future of non-linear perturbation of de Sitter-like solutions to the Einstein--Yang--Mills system in $n\geq 4$ spacetime dimension.
-This generalizes Friedrich's Einstein--Yang--Mills stability results in dimension $n=4$ \cite{Friedrich1991} to all higher dimensions.
+This generalizes Friedrich's Einstein--Yang--Mills stability results in dimension $n=4$ [J Differ Geom $34$ ($1991$), $275$–$345$] to all higher dimensions.